creativestyle/checkout-by-amazon-doc/workflow.rst

 .. image:: /images/workflow_screenshot_4.png

 After clicking the `Invoice` button, a new invoice form will appear with most of the crucial data (like products quantity) already filled in.
 You can adjust some invoice fields if needed.
 At this point you can create a shipment as well, by checking `Create Shipment` checkbox and adding a tracking number if needed.
 Before submitting the form, please **make absolutely sure** that `Amount` selectbox is set to `Capture online` and press `Submit Invoice` button.
-A new invoice and a new shipment (if checked `Create Shipment` checkbox) will be created for the order and the capture request is sent to Amazon Payments.
+A new invoice and a new shipment (if checked `Create Shipment` checkbox) will be created for the order and the capture request is sent to Amazon Pay.

 .. image:: /images/workflow_screenshot_5.png